 One of the most serious threats to a business is employee theft.
 The Association of Certified Fraud Examiners estimates that a typical business will lose an average of 6 percent of revenues to employee theft.
 The US Chamber of Commerce says one third of business failures are a direct result of employee stealing.

-The FBI reports a number of factors that lead to employee theft including greed, personal money problems, behavioral issues or the desire to retaliate against the company.
-So how do you prevent employee theft from happening to your business?
+The FBI reports a number of factors include greed, personal money problems, behavioral issues or the desire to retaliate against the company.
+So how do you prevent employees from stealing from your business?

 Recommendations to Prevent Employee Theft